mark-gerarts/automapper-plus/README.md

 ### Registering mappings
 Mappings are defined using the `AutoMapperConfig`'s `registerMapping()` method.
-Every mapping you use has to be defined to be available to the AutoMapper.
+Every mapping has to be explicitly defined before you can use it.

 A mapping is defined by providing the source class and the destination class.
 The most basic definition would be as follows: